Asaph Lane1

 8) Peter, white male, age 4, born in Iowa/

-John appeared in the household of Riley H. Thornton in a census on 30 June 1880 in Douglas Township, Polk, Iowa, United States.
+- Household Member: John appeared in the household of Riley H. Thornton in a census on 30 June 1880 in Douglas Township, Polk, Iowa, United StatesBGO.

 1) Riley Thornton,head, male, white, age 54, married, born in Ohio, father born in North Carolina, mother born in Ohio, farmer.